BELLEVILLE MODEL RAILROAD CLUB

 In June 2023 a group of members from the Belleville Club and the Brighton Club met up for a day trip to the Railway Museum of Eastern Ontario in Smith's Falls.
 They toured the museum and then went to Merrickville on the Rideau Canal to shop at Lark Spur Line Ltd. and then onto Brockville for a walk through the Brockville Railway Tunnel, before heading for home.
 Thanks to our sponsor Franklin Coach Lines for a great driver.
 The following are some of the highlights of the day, provided by Dave, Doug and Rick.

+Club members used their time in isolation time to build, experiment and innovate!
+See the pictures below - and maybe be inspired!!
+Thanks to everyone who sent me pictures of your activities.
 I've grouped the members' photos in separate galleries, by member's name (as of Sunday May 10).
 They are, in alphabet order, starting at the top - Bill, Bob, Dave, Doug, Paul, Randy, Rick and Walt.

 The beginning of Bill's layout.
 Followed by wiring and building structures.